tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 <blockquote class="twitter-tweet tw-align-center" data-dnt="true"><p lang="en" dir="ltr">Wild that the Gaimin team aren&#39;t going to be at The International! <br><br>Who will replace them probably boils down to visa access more than anything - but a good case could be made for a few teams: based on current skill, as well as how close they were to qualify themselves. <a href="https://t.co/9R6Z6p39Vj">pic.twitter.com/9R6Z6p39Vj</a></p>&mdash; Ben Steenhuisen (@Noxville) <a href="https://twitter.com/Noxville/status/1959256566466544051?ref_src=twsrc%5Etfw">August 23, 2025</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Spoilers for later that Shopify is on that list.
+Spoilers for later that Shopify is also on that list.

 **What would success look like?** I'm fascinated to know what's going to happen to a team that tried to make it to TI, did not make it to TI, spent two months assuming they wouldn't be at TI, and is now competing at TI.